By David Joel Miller

 Regulating your emotions is a skill and skills can be learned.
 Some people picked this up on their own.
 Some had great teachers or parents in their life.
 Most of us had to learn about anger and sadness and how to cope with negative emotions the hard way.

-Most people know about skills to stay physically health whether they use those skills or not.
+Most people know about skills to stay physically healthy whether they use those skills or not.
 Learning skills to be mentally healthy, that is something you might need help with.
 You could get that help in small doses from the internet or reading self-help books, but to really get focused help working on your problems you need in person individualized help.

 If your emotional issues have gotten severe enough that you have developed a disorder, a mental illness, depression, anxiety, a substance use disorder or anger problems, then for sure you need professional help to get out of that mentally unhealthy place.